lykos98/dadaC/README.md

 In particular dadaC implements at the moment:

 - TWO-NN Intrinsic Dimension estimator
-- k-NN search using a kd-tree
+- k-NN search using a kd-tree (or vp-tree with custom callable metric)
 - k*-NN density estimator
 - ADP Heuristics